Mekkawy12/mekkawy12.github.io/oauthparameterpollutionopenredirect.md

-# Stole the OAuth code or token with an open redirect because of a parameter pollution .
+# Steal the OAuth code or token with an open redirect because of a parameter pollution .

 ## How: